 The Nintendo Switch has racked up a huge number of great games since its launch over two years ago.
-The Japanese video game company has finally started listening to the demands from western fans for more third-party titles, and more importantly, fresh additions to everyone’s favorite Nintendo franchises.
+The Japanese video game company has finally started listening to the demands of western fans for more third-party titles, and more importantly, fresh additions to everyone’s favorite Nintendo franchises.
 We’ve compiled a list of the best Nintendo Switch exclusives, and we’ve made sure that all these titles can’t be found anywhere else — even on other Nintendo consoles.
-That is, of course, unless you count the newly-announced Nintendo Switch Lite.
+That is, of course, unless you count the Nintendo Switch Lite.

 What do you get when you combine manga-inspired visuals, PlatinumGames’ fast and frantic gameplay, and the combat expertise of Nier: Automata’s lead game designer?
 You get Astral Chain, and we are very thankful for that.
 The Nintendo Switch exclusive is one part character-action game, one part investigation simulator, and one part open-world adventure, and centered on an interdimensional attack that threatens destroy all of humanity.

 Astral Chain doesn’t feature a traditional combat system, as you’re joined in battle by a chained “Legion” who can do additional attacks while you also engage in direct battle.
 These Legions are also used to solve puzzles in the world and offer a nice twist on the PlatinumGames gameplay loop.

 Nintendo moved away from the open-ended 3D Mario platformers during the 3DS and Wii U’s lifecycles, preferring to focus on course-based levels instead.
 That changed with Super Mario Odyssey, a whimsical game that brought back all the wonder and discovery of Super Mario 64, but added in the character Cappy to completely change how you approach obstacles.